cyberark/secrets-provider-for-k8s/design/milestone_1_2_design_doc.md

 - Add instruction for how to deploy Secrets Provider Phase 2
 - Add limitations and best practices to our documentation based off of performance tests
+- It is up to user if the Secrets Provider and Application will use the same Service Account.
+We need to recommend/show in our documentation examples of the same service account shared between application and Secrets Provider.

 ## Open questions